Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-As expected, in cases where the the question does not include references Harry Potter, the completions from the Unlearn and Sae Reconstruction models are identical.
-The unlearn model approach is sufficiently selective.
+As expected, in cases where the the question does not include references to Harry Potter, the completions from the Unlearn and Sae Reconstruction models are identical.
+This supports the conclusion that our unlearning approach is selective.

-This selectivity can also be seen by looking at logit differences between the Unlearn model and SAE Reconstruction model.
+Selectivity can also be seen by looking at logit differences between the Unlearn model and SAE Reconstruction model.
 I took a look at how token probabilities were changing between the SAE reconstruction and the Unlearn model over the set of Harry Potter prompts.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdcCzccqp-5BuhQCpzLJYeqJyu9r-pWHYGZBWApQHel6NpJ6jMUvS3P5N4wTXfV0pWVGdk21Zdwf0E3vZpGwUKHhcvFxzHFGApDee_zysOk_UVmVBo-3rlOlWlwqIg9Iih3wGkPmLqtGkwmUMN7tpdVpmzr?key=0ZleLYHTXITjVhfdnnzhKQ)

-Figure 3: 35 Tokens with the biggest average decrease in predicted probability between SAE reconstruction Model and the Unlearn model over thirty-one HP prompts.
+Figure 3: The 35 tokens with the biggest average decrease in predicted probability between SAE reconstruction Model and the Unlearn model over thirty-one HP prompts.

 The above shows the tokens with largest average decrease in predicted probability between the SAE reconstruction model and the Unlean model.
 These are the tokens that the unlearn approach are specifically masking.
 About ⅓ of these tokens are directly related to Harry Potter, which supports the idea that we’re doing selective unlearning.
 That said, the majority of the tokens have either no obvious or only a slight connection to Harry Potter, such as the token “Â”.
-There are clear limits to this analysis.
-These un-related tokens may serve as hints to the kind of collateral unlearning we can expect to see.
+These un-related tokens may serve as hints to the kind of collateral unlearning we can expect to see from this approach.

 #### Limitations

+There are clear limits to this analysis.
 Obviously, this was a small dataset of Harry Potter questions.
 I would feel more confident about these conclusions if I had tested on ~10x more questions and saw similar results.
 Still, given the multiple kinds of analysis here, I am reasonably confident that I understand what’s going on.

-Another caveat to note here: the probability decrease is pretty specific to the prompts actually being shown.
+Another caveat to note: the probability decrease is pretty specific to the particular set of prompts.
 You can’t have a big decrease between the SAE and the unlearn model unless the SAE model rates it high in the first place.
 It would be interesting to test this over a wider Harry Potter question dataset so that the answers are more generalizable.

 #### General Capability

 I was curious about the effect that unlearning would have on the model’s general competency.
-Looking back at the generic completions from each model, You can see clear degradation in the accuracy, comphrensibility and fluency in the SAE and Unlearn models.
-Previously correct answers become wrong or nonsensical.
-Therefore, I guessed that I would see significantly degraded performance for the Unlearn and SAE models on wider datasets.
+Looking back at the generic completions, the SAE and Unlearn models show clear degradation in the accuracy, comphrensibility, and fluency.
+In many cases, previously correct answers become wrong or nonsensical.
+Thus, I guessed that the Unlearn and SAE models would show significantly degraded performance on a wider dataset.
 This prediction was borne out.

-To quantify this analysis, I tested the base model, the SAE reconstruction model, and the Unlearn model on a subset of the pile.
-The subset included over three thousand strings.
+To quantify this analysis, I tested the base model, the SAE reconstruction model, and the Unlearn model on a subset of The Pile, an open source language dataset.
+The subset I chose included over three thousand strings.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeOgJOBeHYIewBQsKp72yDQbxrhoYo8g8D9uHlH-ialkevO3pK3aAxioDI7VGRXfFc77q0S4JFvwhT_WiHOp2OXG33Paq63y6Q7i1sOb1_8Xmv-mQ0huk6iNFmV_aM_UpEpz1kVeU080OoerMjjXCYBFheD?key=0ZleLYHTXITjVhfdnnzhKQ)